Oxybutinyn use while Breastfeeding

 Relevant published information was not found as of the revision date.

-Relevant published information in nursing mothers was not found as of the revision date.
 Anticholinergics can inhibit lactation in animals apparently by inhibiting growth hormone and oxytocin secretion.
 Anticholinergic drugs can also reduce serum prolactin in nonnursing women.
-The manufacturer reports that cases of lactation suppression have been reported with oxybutynin in postmarketing surveillance.
 The prolactin level in a mother with established lactation may not affect her ability to breastfeed.
+The manufacturer reports that cases of lactation suppression have been reported with some oxybutynin (immediate-release) formulations in postmarketing surveillance.

 CAS Registry Number

 Disclaimer: Information presented in this database is not meant as a substitute for professional judgment.
 You should consult your healthcare provider for breastfeeding advice related to your particular situation.
 The U.S. government does not warrant or assume any liability or responsibility for the accuracy or completeness of the information on this Site.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.